zhuofdeng/advent-of-code-2021/README.md

 # Advent of Code Typescript Starter

-A tamplate for [Advent of Code](https://adventofcode.com) written in Typescript with Node.
+A template cloned from https://github.com/ljgago/advent-of-code-typescript-starter for [Advent of Code](https://adventofcode.com) written in Typescript with Node.

 ## Usage